srobo/team-emails/SR2020/2020-07-31-competition-wrap-up.md

 ## Rewatch the streams

-If you'd like to relive the highs and lows of the competition livestreams of the matches remain available on YouTube, as well as a cut-down video of the spectacular final and tie breaker:
+If you'd like to relive the highs and lows of the competition, livestreams of the matches remain available on YouTube, as well as a cut-down video of the spectacular final and tie breaker:

 - League Session 1: https://www.youtube.com/watch?v=xLL7SoQywf4
 - League Session 2: https://www.youtube.com/watch?v=7JoW4zXSeZE